-This leaflet has been produced to provide information on MLD (Metachromatic Leukodystrophy) for families affected by this disease.
+This leaflet has been produced to provide healthcare professionals with information on MLD (Metachromatic Leukodystrophy) for their patients affected by this disease.

 What is MLD?

 MLD is an acronym for Metachromatic Leukodystrophy.
 MLD is an autosomal recessive genetic disorder which at the moment has no cure.
 MLD is directly caused by a deficiency of the enzyme Arylsulfatase-A. Without this enzyme sulfatides build up, eventually destroying the myelin sheath of the nervous system.
 The myelin sheath is a fatty covering that protects nerve fibres.
 Without it, the nerves in the brain and the peripheral nerves cease to function properly.